 A Community Pharmacy IPPE is a longitudinal experience in a community pharmacy, in which first-year pharmacy students become a member of the pharmacy healthcare team.

-The IPPE Community Pharmacy experience occurs every Tuesday and Thursday (except for official School of Pharmacy holidays) from 1pm-5pm, or another pre-arranged 4-hour time block.
+The IPPE Community Pharmacy experience occurs every Tuesday or Thursday, except for official School of Pharmacy holidays.

 Through Community Pharmacy Introductory Pharmacy Practice Experiences (IPPEs), student pharmacists are expected to master foundational competencies in three domains: